privacyguides/privacyguides.org/docs/ios/overview.en.md

 ### Password or Touch ID/Face ID?

-Whether you choose to use TouchID/FaceID or just a regular password on your phone will be determined by your threat model.
+Whether you choose to use Touch ID/Face ID or just a regular password on your phone will be determined by your threatmodel.
 If you are worried about people accessing your phone without your knowledge who might use your fingerprint/face to unlock your phone, such as a roommate or a partner, then you should only use a regular password.

 If you are worried about people looking over your shoulder and seeing your password when you enter it, then you should use TouchID/FaceID.